-No historical Arthur, who might have been the legendary Arthur, lived south of Scotland - exept one, but he only went south once and that was for only a few weeks at most.
+No historical Arthur who might have been the legendary Arthur, lived south of Scotland: exept one, and he only went south on one occasion and that was for only a few weeks at most.

-The only possible ‘Arthur’ known to history who was alive during any possible Arthurian age was Arthur son of Aedan.
+The only possible historical ‘Arthur’ who was alive during any possible Arthurian age was Arthur son of Aedan.

 In 573 Aedan, king of Scots, cynically sided with an army of allies, under the leadership of Strathclyde, before fighting on the winning side at the battle of Arderydd (fought on the modern Scotland-England border).

-Arderydd was fought near Caer Gwenddolau (modern Carwinley) on the south side, the modern English side, of the Liddel Water.
+Arderydd was fought near Caer Gwenddolau (modern Carwinley) on the 'English' side of the Liddell Water.

-Arthur, as one of his father Aedan’s men, was only in ‘England’ for the final battle.
-This was probably for no more than a few weeks at most.
+Arthur, as one of his father Aedan’s men, was only in ‘England’ only for the time it took to fight in this battle: no more than a few weeks at most.

 The earliest reference to the man called Merlin is in an Annal entry for the year 573.
 This entry has ‘Merlin’ fighting on the losing side at the battle of Arderydd.